Trewaters/BerkeleyJsDojo/Katas/Javascript/JavaScript_DOM-Guide.md

 ## EventTarget

-* [addEventListener()]https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener() can only add to an individual element.
+* [addEventListener()](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) method can only add to an individual element.

 ```javascript
 // Listen for clicks on the entire window